LonelessCodes/trixiebot/ROADMAP.md

 * Reinvent Calendar Events to support ranges
     * Implement seasonal commands
-* Implement interfaces for new deleted messages catching
 * Custom Commands !commands should always go first, then the rest
 * Make basic custom commands work
 * New Approach at Localization